naiyyirh/SSAP/README.md

 ## Overview

-This project is a Flask web application designed for analyzing and comparing pitch accuracy between user-uploaded audio files and reference audio files.
+This project is a Flask web application designed for analyzing and comparing pitch accuracy between user-uploaded audio and reference audio.
 The application allows users to upload either a single pitch or a sequence of four pitches, which are then processed to evaluate the pitch accuracy against predefined reference pitches.

 The app uses **librosa** for pitch detection and **NumPy** for numerical computations.
 The pitch accuracy is calculated by comparing the user's audio against reference recordings, returning an accuracy score that measures how closely the user's pitches match the reference.

 ## Features

-- **Single Pitch Analysis**: Users can upload an audio file containing a single pitch, which is compared to a reference pitch file.
+- **Single Pitch Analysis**: Users can record an audio clip containing a single pitch, which is compared to a reference pitch file.
 The app returns an accuracy score based on the comparison.
-- **Four Pitch Sequence Analysis**: Users can upload an audio file containing four distinct pitch sounds.
-The app checks that the file contains exactly four sounds, compares the pitches to a reference file, and returns the overall accuracy for all four pitches.
+- **Four Pitch Sequence Analysis**: Users can record an audio clip containing four distinct pitch sounds.
+The app checks that the clip contains exactly four sounds, compares the pitches to a reference file, and returns the overall accuracy for all four pitches.
 - **Pitch Detection**: Uses **librosa's pYIN** algorithm for pitch detection, allowing the identification of the closest musical note.
 - **Real-time Feedback**: Provides accuracy results for the user-uploaded audio in real time.

 ## Folder Structure

 - `uploads/`: This folder stores the uploaded audio files.
-  - `one_pitch_uploads/`: Stores user-uploaded audio files for single pitch analysis.
+  - `one_pitch_uploads/`: Stores user audio files for single pitch analysis.
-  - `four_pitch_uploads/`: Stores user-uploaded audio files for four-pitch analysis.
+  - `four_pitch_uploads/`: Stores user audio files for four-pitch analysis.

 - `static/`: Contains reference audio files used for comparison.
   - `one_pitch.wav`: Reference file for single pitch.